 Terms of the deal

-The deal needs to go through all these steps before it can close:
+The deal needs to go through all the following steps before it can close:

 - Hart-Scott-Rodino Antitrust

-Both companies have a non-solicitation agreement with a fiduciary out.
-This means if another suitor approaches either party, they can discuss a merger with that company if their board of directors thinks there’s a bona fide offer that would likely result in a higher bid for the company.
+Cablevision has a non-solicitation agreement with a fiduciary out.
+This means if another suitor approaches Cablevision, the company can discuss a merger with that suitor if the board of directors thinks there’s a bona fide offer that would likely result in a higher bid for the company.

 Keep in mind regulatory approvals

-The Time Warner–Charter deal is in a highly regulated industry.
+The Cablevision deal is in a highly regulated industry.
 These deals typically take a very, very long time.
-The companies are guiding for a close by the end of the year.
+The companies are guiding for a June 2016 close.
 And that’s probably an optimistic expectation.
 A typical utility deal takes 12–18 months.
 While this transaction isn’t a utility deal, the regulatory review will be more similar to a utility review than other transactions.
 You should remember that the process of vetting a transaction takes a while.

 Note that the FCC review has a test as to whether the merger is in the public interest.
 There are other considerations here than simply market shares working.
 The FCC review can take 180 days.
-While the FCC is pretty familiar with Time Warner Cable from the Comcast (CMCSA) transaction, it still has to allow public comments for a certain period of time.
-So it’s possible the timeline could be shorter than the Comcast deal, but that’s not a given.
+It has to allow public comments for a certain period of time.
+State reviews generally take the longest.

-For a primer on risk arbitrage investing, read Merger arbitrage must-knows: A key guide for investors.
-Investors who are interested in trading in the tech sector should look at the S&P SPDR Tech ETF (XLK).
+Investors who are interested in trading in the tech sector should look at the Technology Select Sector SPDR ETF (XLK).